ipsy-md/docs/docs/cluster/cecile/software.md

         <figcaption></figcaption>
     </figure>

-2. Configure your JupyterLab session:
+2. Configure your JupyterLab session (see image below):

     - **Kernel:** It allows to choose the language you want to use inside JupyterLab.
 The available kernels are `python` and `R`, by selecting either one of these kernels you are able to use only the selected language within JupyterLab.
 By selecting `all` you have both `python` and `R` kernels and all the relative libraries available.